NHSDigital/record-a-vaccination-guidance/app/managing-vaccines.md

 {% include 'guide-contents.njk' %}

-Only lead administrators can manage vaccines and batches.
+Only lead administrators and administrators can manage vaccines and batches.

 ## Adding batches